CoolGuySergey/ProjectSRH/README.md

 Important:
 1. The three tests and the three conditions (SRH) do not map one-to-one (see screenshot of landing page above).
-2. Invalid pairs occur when a particular pair of sequences are identical or do not have overlapping non-gap sites in theM (off-diagonals sum to 0 in divergence matrix m).
+2. Invalid pairs occur when a particular pair of sequences are identical or do not have overlapping non-gap sites in them (off-diagonals sum to 0 in divergence matrix m).

 REQUIREMENTS
 ===